Seeking Treatment: How Can I Find Resources For Refractory Depression?

 Medications for refractory depression may work differently for different people.
 A psychiatrist may work with you to find the right medication or the right combination of medications, as well as the right dosage for each medication.
 Some medicines take longer than others to become effective, so your doctor may ask that you try a particular medication schedule for an extended time.
 If you experience side effects, you might mention these so that your doctor can prescribe something that works better for you.

 Specialists may also use a cytochrome P450 (CYP450) test to measure how effectively your medications are working.
 The cytochrome CYP450 is a genotyping test that identifies certain genetic indicators for how well your body may be able to metabolize a particular medication.
 Certain genetic traits cause variations in some cytochrome P450 enzymes, and that can cause people to respond to medications differently.
 While a CYP450 test can be a useful tool in helping to treat refractory depression, it doesn’t always guarantee clear answers.
-You should also be aware that insurance companies won’t always cover the cost of CYP450.
+Patients might also want to contact your insurance company to confirm that your plan covers CYP450.

 Psychological counseling, which is also referred to as psychotherapy, is a type of treatment administered by a psychiatrist, psychologist, or other mental health professional.
 It can be a beneficial form of treatment for many people, either alone or in combination with medications.
 Your therapist will help identify underlying issues that may be contributing to your depression and set some goals for your treatment plan.

-• Help you to manage and improve essential relationships in your life.
+- Help you manage and improve essential relationships in your life.

 It’s important to communicate with your therapist about how well your psychotherapy is working.
 If the current treatment isn’t working, your therapist may decide to use a different form of psychotherapy.
 If your therapist changes your treatment plan yet you still seem to be lacking progress, try seeing a different therapist.
 A different therapist with a fresh outlook may be able to work better with your condition.